Type 2 Diabetes Guide

 Here are a few tips on how to lower your risk of getting diabetes:

-• Work with a dietician or nutritionist to plan a diet that suits your individual needs.
-Then follow it!
-The foods you choose will contribute to how well you manage your blood sugar levels, an important consideration for diabetics (or those at risk of becoming diabetic).
+• Work with a dietitian or nutritionist to plan a diet that suits your individual needs.
+Then follow it! will contribute to how well you manage your blood sugar levels, an important consideration for diabetics (or those at risk of becoming diabetic).

 • Go see your doctor or healthcare provider.
-He or she will take a patient history and discuss with you any symptoms of diabetes you may be experiencing, assess your risks, and order blood tests if he feels it's warranted.
-Your doctor can then determine if you are insulin resistant, pre-diabetic, or already diabetic.
-It's not uncommon for people to delay or avoid testing - after all, no one wants bad news! - but it's best to know where you stand so that you can take steps to improve your health now, before additional complications develop.
+He or she will take a patient history and discuss with you any you may be experiencing, assess your risks, and order blood tests if he feels it's warranted.
+Your doctor can then determine if you have , pre-diabetic, or already diabetic.
+It's not uncommon for people to delay or avoid - after all, no one wants bad news! - but it's best to know where you stand so that you can take steps to improve your health now, before .

-• Follow your doctor's health care suggestions: this could include regular blood tests, changes in diet, a regular exercise routine, monitoring of blood glucose levels, and perhaps even medication.
+• Follow your doctor's health care suggestions.
+This could include regular blood tests, , a , , and perhaps even .
 If you have questions, ask them -- you are responsible for your health and they are there to help.

-• Lose weight if you are overweight.
+• if you are overweight.
 Even a weight loss of 10 or 15 pounds can help!

-Type 2 diabetics suffer many unpleasant and harmful symptoms, and are also at higher risk of developing many nasty complications.
+Type 2 diabetics suffer many unpleasant and harmful symptoms, and are also at higher risk of developing many health complications.
 Prevention of diabetes is possible, or a delay in developing the full-blown disease... but you need to take action now.
-If you show symptoms or think you may be at risk, visit your doctor and take the first steps towards a healthy lifestyle change.
+There are things you can do immediately to .
+If you show symptoms or think you may be at risk, visit your doctor and take the first steps towards a healthy lifestyle change to lower your risk of diabetes.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.